53

 High-level flow

-1. Static / edge-rendered shell
+1. Static or edge-rendered application shell

 2. Fast, cacheable content delivery